ssssDu/Predictive-Modeling-Projects/Python/README.md

-# Here are some projects writen in Python
+# Here are some predictive analytics projects in Python.
 # Hope you enjoy it!